{This page has lots of graphics, please be patient for the download}

 Our modern carousel owes its origin to the 17th-century French, who modified the ancient clay throwing sport.
 Instead, they used a wheel which had wooden arms and suspended horses.
 The young French nobility practiced the game by attempting to lance golden rings.

-As the wooden horse rotated around a center pole, the rider
+As the wooden horse rotated around a center pole, the rider would attempt to spear a small brass ring on the outside area of the machine.

 In the late 1700's or early 1800's.
 It was called a carrousel, after the elaborate, nobility only, tournament-type game.